Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: One and two planet examples

 \section{One and two planet examples}

-We demonstrate the potential of our modifications to \texttt{REBOUND} and \texttt{Mercury6.2} with two example simulations, one with a star and one planet and the other with a star and two planets.
-For both examples, we ran 50 million year \texttt{REBOUND} (\texttt{MERCURIUS} integrator) and \texttt{Mercury6.2} (\texttt{HYBRID} integrator) simulations.
+We demonstrate the potential of our modifications to \texttt{REBOUND} and \texttt{Mercury6.2} with example simulations consisting of one or two planets orbiting the Sun, using the \texttt{MERCURIUS} and \texttt{HYBRID} integrators for \texttt{REBOUND} and \texttt{Mercury6.2}, respectively.
 To compare short term and long term planetary behavior between the two N-body codes, we ran simulations with the same initial conditions, type of integrator, and output cadence.
-The five orbital elements, $a$, $e$, $i$, $\omega$, $\Omega$ are evolved using user-defined velocities and accelerations (Equation \ref{eq:vauser}) by defining a functional form for $\dot{a}$, $\dot{e}$, $\dot{i}$, $\dot{\omega}$, and $\dot{\Omega}$.
+The five orbital elements, $a$, $e$, $i$, $\omega$, $\Omega$ are evolved using user-defined velocities and accelerations (Equation \ref{eq:vauser}) by defining a functional form for $\dot{a}$, $\dot{e}$, {$\dot{I}$}, $\dot{\omega}$, and $\dot{\Omega}$.
 For the examples in this section, we choose a combination of arbitrary functional forms for the orbital elements shown in Equation (\ref{dotaeifuncs}), where $g$ is a stand-in variable for any of the evolved orbital elements:

 where $\Delta g$ is the scale of the change, $\tau_g$ is the timescale of the change, and $t$ is the time variable.
 Equation (\ref{dotaeifuncs}) corresponds to a time derivative of

 where $g_0$ is the initial value of the parameter.
 In future references to Equations (\ref{dotaeifuncs}) and (\ref{aeifuncs}), the variable $g$ is replaced by the orbital element we evolve.